geotools/geotools/docs/user/library/api/datastore.rst

 * F: Feature - class used to represent content.

-  Currently Feature and SimpleFeature area available.
+  Currently Feature and SimpleFeature are available.

 * DataStore is a short hand for DataAccess<SimpleFeatureType,SimpleFeature> with a few extra methods allowing the contents to be accessed using a type name defined as a simple String